Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability has been fixed in version 7.5.2.
+The vulnerability has been fixed in version 7.5.2 of node-tar.
 Users are advised to upgrade to this version or use versions prior to 7.5.1, as they are not affected by this vulnerability.
-The fix ensures proper handling of file size changes during processing (GitHub Advisory).
+The fix ensures consistent TOCTOU behavior in sync t.list operations (GitHub Commit).

 Source: This report was generated using AI